riksbank-internal/PIMify/README.md

 	- Install if needed: `Install-Module Microsoft.Graph -Scope CurrentUser`
 - Permissions
 	- Your account must have rights to self-activate group membership via PIM.
-	- The app will request the Graph scope `PrivilegedAccess.ReadWrite.AzureADGroup` on sign-in (admin consent may be required in your tenant).
+	- The app will request the Graph scope `PrivilegedAccess.Write.AzureADGroup` on sign-in (admin consent may be required in your tenant).

 ## Usage